claymfischer/ontogeny/README.md

 ---

-## .bashrc aliases and functionality
+## ontogeny_toolkit.sh - extension to your .bashrc

 The `ontogeny_toolkit.sh` extends your `.bashrc` by adding aliases to the above software and adding the following functionality: